swaywm/sway/README.md

 [![](https://sr.ht/ICd5.png)](https://sr.ht/ICd5.png)

-If you'd like to support Sway development, you can contribute to [my Patreon page](https://patreon.com/sircmpwn) or you can contribute to [bounties](https://github.com/SirCmpwn/sway/issues/986) for specific features.
+If you'd like to support Sway development, you can contribute to [SirCmpwn's Patreon page](https://patreon.com/sircmpwn) or you can contribute to [bounties](https://github.com/SirCmpwn/sway/issues/986) for specific features.
 Anyone is welcome to claim a bounty and you can make a bounty for any feature you wish, and Patreon is more useful for supporting the overall health and